Polyfrost/OneConfig-Documentation/utilities-module/networking-utilities.md

 val timeout = 30_000 // 30 seconds
 val useCaches = true // If we request from this same URL multiple times, the response will be cached

-val response = NetworkUtils.getString(url, userAgent, timeout, useCaches) println("Response from example.com:\n$response")
+val response = NetworkUtils.getString(url = url, userAgent, timeout, useCaches)
+println("Response from example.com:\n$response")
 ```
 {% endtab %}
 {% endtabs %}

-It is recommended to use the name of your mod as the first half of your user agent, and the version as the second half.
+It is recommended to include both the name of your mod and the mod version in your user agent.

-Otherwise, you can simply call `getString` using a URL to use the default OneConfig user agent, a timeout of 5000 milliseconds (5 seconds) and no caching.
+Otherwise, you can simply call `getString` using a URL to use the default OneConfig user agent, a request timeout of 5000 milliseconds (5 seconds) and no caching.

 {% tabs %}
 {% tab title="Java" %}